Hi and welcome to Spiritual Sobriety.

 And if the axle fits badly or oddly,

-That's the du.
+Then that's the du.

 In essence,

-Your ride will feel bad,
+Your ride will feel bad.

-It will be a difficult journey,
+If you have a difficult journey,

 And this troublesome journey will certainly be a very,

-Very bumpy ride.
+Very bumpy ride,

-An all-controlling self that thinks it can control or command the experience that one finds unsatisfying,
+The kha or the empty in the image of the wagon wheel centers also refers to the absence of or the lack of an all-controlling self that thinks it can control or command the experience that one finds unsatisfying,

 Unreliable,